 What Is Factoring?

 Invoice factoring, or factoring receivables, is a service provided to B2B businesses eager to collect money faster than their clients might pay.
-The process is simple: Businesses sell their unpaid invoices or accounts receivable to a factoring company, like BlueVine, that then receives the delinquent client’s payment.
+The process is simple: Businesses sell their unpaid invoices or accounts receivable to a factoring company, like BlueVine or TBS Factoring, that then receives the delinquent client’s payment.
 Many businesses benefit substantially from the service by avoiding the significant costs of chasing delinquent clients; plus, factoring is faster and easier to achieve than taking out business loans.
 Factoring is a reliable way to keep a company’s cash flow healthy.

 It is important to note that factoring is not the same as account receivable financing.
 In the former, factoring companies purchase invoices or receivables, so businesses expend little to no effort chasing payments.
 In the latter, businesses use their receivables as collateral for a loan, so businesses must then pursue their clients to repay the sum they initially borrowed.
 Unlike traditional lending scenarios, factoring requires three parties ― a seller (the business), a buyer (the factoring company), and a payer (the business’s client) ― and only the creditworthiness of the payer matters.
 Contrastingly, accounts receivable financing occurs between only two parties, and a business must have good credit to acquire a good deal.